 [The following update has been brought to you by Saumya Raizada, who is an Editor at IRCCL.]

-The recommendations of the Panel are set out below:
+The major findings of the order are set out below: